LiangJoshua/Interview-Prep/Multiply Strings/README.md

 1. The length of both num1 and num2 is < 110.
 2. Both num1 and num2 contain only digits 0-9.
 3. Both num1 and num2 do not contain any leading zero, except the number 0 itself.
-4. You must not use any built-in BigInteger library or convert the inputs to integer directly.1.
+4. You must not use any built-in BigInteger library or convert the inputs to integer directly.